kwdseymour/EuroSAFs/README.md

 # Description

-This repository can be used to evaluate the minimum cost of fuel producation at sites throughout Europe using a variety of energy resource, cost, efficiency, and other collected data.
-The minimum cost is obtained via a plant optimization process in which the cost is minimized by selecting optimal plant component sizes and hourly operation (energy & mass flows).
+This repository provides a tool to evaluate the minimum cost of fuel producation at sites throughout Europe using a botoom-up plant modeling approach in which technical and financial assumptions are combined with wind & solar resource data.
+The minimum cost is obtained via an optimization problem in which the cheapest plant configuration is determined by selecting component sizes and defining hourly operation (energy & mass flows).

 # Setup
 The [environments.yml](https://github.com/kwdseymour/EuroSAFs/blob/master/environment.yml) file can be used to set up a working Python environment for the scripts in the repository.
 A Gurobi license must be obtained in order to run the optimization process.

+# Core functionality
+At the heart of the repository is the [plant_optimization](https://github.com/kwdseymour/EuroSAFs/tree/master/scripts/optimization/plant_optimization) module, which contains the [plant optimizer](https://github.com/kwdseymour/EuroSAFs/blob/master/scripts/optimization/plant_optimization/plant_optimizer.py) classes and function.
+A simple use case is as follows:

+    import plant_optimization as plop

+    # Define the evaluation country
+    country = "Austria"

+    # Define the plant evaluation location coordinates
+    location = (47.0, 9.375)

+    # Initialize a Site object, which extracts and contains the hourly wind & PV power output for the given location
+    site = plop.Site(location,country,offshore=False)

+    # Initialize a Plant object, which extracts and contains:
+    # - the plant parameters (costs, efficiencies, operation constraints, etc.) according to the provided year
+    # - the given Site object
+    plant = plop.Plant(site,year=2020)

+    # Run the plant optimizer, which saves the solution to the Plant object
+    pop.optimize_plant(plant)

 # [Data Preparation](https://github.com/kwdseymour/EuroSAFs/tree/master/scripts/data_preparation)
 ## [country_boundaries.py](https://github.com/kwdseymour/EuroSAFs/blob/master/scripts/data_preparation/country_boundaries.py)